Install Basic Operating System

 The following instructions only instruct how to install Hubzero software.
-At a minimum a "Basic Server" host, ideally from a minimal ISO, is required with network access.
+At a minimum a "Basic Server" host, ideally from a 'minimal' ISO image, is required with network access.

 The Hubzero software expects to be installed on a headless server without a Graphical User Interface.

 Configure Networking and DNS

-Configure you host's network as desired.
+Configure your host's network as desired.
 A registered domain name and SSL certificate is required and should be obtained prior to installation.
-A static IP is highly recommended (a common basic configuration for a web server) as well.
+A static IP address is highly recommended as well.